‘Brought back to life’: Family hails rescue of Israeli hostage from Hamas tunnel in Gaza | KRDO

 “Not a child, not a Palestinian, not a Jew or anyone shed blood for my brother,” he said.

 Before Israel’s founding in 1948, the Negev was home to 92,000 Bedouins, but only 11,000 remained after the Arab-Israeli war of that year, according to Minority Rights Group.
-Those who stayed are “treated harshly, uprooted time and again and forced to live in reservations,” the international human rights organization added.
+Those who stayed “were treated harshly, uprooted time and again and forced to live in reservations,” the international human rights organization said.

+Today, Bedouin in the Negev still struggle to exercise basic human rights to water, shelter and education, according to Minority Rights Group, which blames Israeli authorities for withholding essential services from Bedouin villages it does not recognize.
+Tens of thousands of Bedouin live in such villages, where they face the threat of home demolition, eviction or forced displacement, the group estimates.

 According to the National Library of Israel, there are almost 250,000 Bedouins, many of whom live in towns that are yet to receive recognition from the state, while others live in unincorporated villages.

-Note: Clarification: This story has been updated to provide additional context on the current issues faced by the Bedouin community in Israel.